 - plant oils including borage, black currant, and evening primrose

-Omega-6 Providing AA (abundant in the food supply and too much can be harmful, leading to inflammation and blood clots)
+Omega-6 Providing AA (abundant in the food supply and too much can be harmful, leading to potential inflammation and blood clots)

 - meat, poultry, and eggs